harlley/storyblok-mcp/crawled-official-docs/_prompts.md

         - Verify all formatting is consistent
         - Check that all images and assets are properly referenced

-   - Create a QA report for each crawled section with:
+ - Create a QA report for each crawled section in a separate file inside the `qa` directory, named as `qa/XX-section-qa.md` (e.g., `qa/04-tags-qa.md`).
      ```markdown
      ## QA Report for [Section Name]